jax-ml/jax/docs/notebooks/Common_Gotchas_in_JAX.md

 jnp.arange(10)[11]
 ```

-Note that due to this behavior jnp.nanargmin and jnp.nanargmax return -1 for slices consisting of NaNs whereas Numpy would throw an error.
+Note that due to this behavior for index retrieval, functions like `jnp.nanargmin` and `jnp.nanargmax` return -1 for slices consisting of NaNs whereas Numpy would throw an error.

+Note also that, as the two behaviors described above are not inverses of each other, reverse-mode automatic differentiation (which turns index updates into index retrievals and vice versa) [will not preserve the semantics of out of bounds indexing](https://github.com/google/jax/issues/5760).
+Thus it may be a good idea to think of out-of-bounds indexing in JAX as a case of [undefined behavior](https://en.wikipedia.org/wiki/Undefined_behavior).

 +++ {"id": "MUycRNh6e50W"}